Finture/Flowee-BPMS-Docs/content/update/minor/72-to-73/jboss.md

 The following steps describe how to update the Camunda artifacts on a JBoss AS 7 and Wildfly 8 server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
-If not already done, make sure to download the [Camunda 7.3 JBoss distribution][jboss-distro] or [Camunda 7.3 Wildfly distribution][wildfly-distro].
+If not already done, make sure to download the [Flowee BPMS.3 JBoss distribution][jboss-distro] or [Flowee BPMS.3 Wildfly distribution][wildfly-distro].
 In the following instructions `$APP_SERVER` should be replaced with either `jboss` or `wildfly` depending on the used application server.

 The update procedure takes the following steps:

-1. Update the Camunda 7 modules
+1. Update the Flowee BPMS modules
-2. Update optional Camunda 7 modules
+2. Update optional Flowee BPMS modules
 3. Update Camunda web applications
 4. Configure Process Engines

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.

 {{< note title="Updated Wildfly Version" class="info" >}}
-The pre-built Camunda 7.3 distribution ships with Wildfly 8.2.0.Final, whereas 7.2 comes with Wildfly 8.1.0.Final.
+The pre-built Flowee BPMS.3 distribution ships with Wildfly 8.2.0.Final, whereas 7.2 comes with Wildfly 8.1.0.Final.
-Camunda 7.3 is supported on Wildfly 8.1 and 8.2 such that an update is not required when migrating from 7.2 to 7.3.
+Flowee BPMS.3 is supported on Wildfly 8.1 and 8.2 such that an update is not required when migrating from 7.2 to 7.3.

 Should you want to update Wildfly along with Camunda, perform the following steps either before or after updating Camunda: